mpfaffenberger/AI-Gmail-Scrubber/README.md

 ### Setting up a Python Environment

-I highly suggest simply installing Anaconda, which can be done downloaded here: https://www.anaconda.com/download/success
+I highly suggest simply installing Anaconda, which can be downloaded here: https://www.anaconda.com/download/success

 You could also just use whatever environment you want.
 As long as it's Python 3.9 or newer, I doubt there will be much of a difference.